All Episodes

 All the Republicans care about is guns.

-The Republicans want people to have guns, guns and more guns.
+The Republicans want people to have guns, guns, and more guns.

-The Republican Party actually horrible.
+The Republican Party, actually horrible.

-That's all they wanted guns.
+That's all they wanted.

-They care about guns, they care about war on women.
+They care about war on women.

 Republican Party doesn't care about people.